Street and Place Names in Canowindra, South Canowindra, Moorbel, Billimari

 MCNEILY ROAD (SC): Derivation uncertain

-MILL Street: The street was surveyed along the boundary of land resumed for the railway.
+MILL Street: Mill Street did not exist until land was resumed in 1907 from the Rice estate for the railway.
 Two flour mills which were built in 1910 to access the line, Tee's and The Great Western, gave the street its name.

 MILTON Street (SC): Derivation uncertain